 - $900 for savings

 NerdWallet has a calculator to help you figure out your 50/30/20 budget.

 Maybe after all that budgeting, you’ve determined that you cannot afford your desired apartment or location.
-There are a few things you can do to help lower your costs:
+If you’re unsure how to afford rent on your own, there are a few things you can do to help lower your costs:

-- If you do choose to live in the city center, opt to use public transportation so you can eliminate the added expense of a vehicle and insurance.
+- If you do choose to live in the city center, opt to use public transportation so you can eliminate the added expense of a vehicle, gas and insurance.

-- Look for apartment communities with cost-saving perks, city or occupation discounts, an on-site fitness center (bye, bye expensive gym membership), or an in-unit washer and dryer.
+- Look for apartment communities with cost-saving perks, occupational discounts, an on-site fitness center (bye-bye expensive gym membership) or an in-unit washer and dryer.

 Southern Management Makes Budgeting Easy

-Southern Management is here to help answer the question: “How much rent per month can I afford?”
+If you’re still wondering, “How much rent can I afford based on salary?”
+Southern Management is here to help.
 Customer care is our number one priority and the core of all we do.
 We pride ourselves on the way we treat our residents, and the proof of our uncompromising level of customer service is seen in the long-term relationships we establish with them.

-With 75 apartment communities and more than 25,000 apartment homes, Southern Management knows a thing or two about helping people find beautiful and affordable places to call home.
+With over 70 apartment communities and more than 25,000 apartment homes, Southern Management knows a thing or two about helping people find beautiful and affordable places to call home.
 Our apartments come with many cost-saving amenities and floor plans that can accommodate roommates.
-And, our online resident portal, RentCafe, allows you to set up automatic payments, so you can be sure your rent is always paid on time.
+Our online resident portal, RentCafe, allows you to set up automatic payments, so you can be sure your rent is always paid on time.